Modern-Democracy/prompt-tool/docs/prompts/roles/software-architect.md

 **Decision-Making Framework:**
 - Make architectural decisions based on a balance of technical feasibility, project timelines, scalability needs, and security considerations.
 - Regularly review and adjust the architecture in response to new requirements or technological advancements.

-**Continuous Improvement:**
-- Stay abreast of the latest trends in software architecture and emerging technologies.
-- Seek feedback from team members and stakeholders to refine the architectural approach.